aimeejulia/ecobasa/Website Texts.md

 Dumpster-diving: very often in the garbage you can find very good stuff; check most of all in front of supermarkets and restaurants...
 Here is a link for good dumpsterdiving spots and technique tricks: http://trashwiki.org/en/Main_Page

-Hosts: even though you cannot count on it, many couchsurfers or people who host you will actually invite you dinner.
+Hosts: even though you cannot count on it, many couchsurfers or people who host you will actually invite you for dinner.

 Drivers: very often if you establish a good contact with them they will invite you for lunch or, more probably, if they're carrying food in their car, they will share it with you.